UPCOMING EVENTS

 • Along with the VP of Finance, approves and co-signs all financial documents and Association expenditures.

-• Serves as an ex-oficio member of all committees.
+• Serves as an ex-officio member of all committees.

 • Engages in any other activity that would normally be presumed to be part of a Chief Executive’s position.